sirixdb/sirixdb.github.io/rest-api.md

 2. `mvn clean package -DskipTests`

 And a fat-JAR with all required dependencies should have been created in your target folder.

+Furthermore, a `key.pem` and a `cert.pem` file are needed.
+These two files have to be in your user home directory in a directory called "sirix-data", where Sirix stores the databases.
+For demo purposes they can be copied from our [resources directory](https://github.com/sirixdb/sirix/tree/master/bundles/sirix-rest-api/src/main/resources).

 Once also Keycloak is set up we can start the server via: